 As impressive as it is, medical marijuana treatment is still relatively new.
 Not all states have legalized the use of marijuana for medical purposes.
 The ongoing research regarding different diseases will pave the way for the mainstream acceptance of marijuana medication in the mainstream healthcare community.

-The use of medical marijuana in treating some diseases isn’t approved yet due to a lack of research, but expect this situation to change in the coming years.
+The growing of medical marijuana and its use in treating some diseases isn’t approved yet due to a lack of research, but expect this situation to change in the coming years.
 The ongoing studies will create further awareness about the benefits and effectiveness of medical marijuana in treating different diseases.
 It’s only a matter of time before medical cannabis becomes a core component of the wider healthcare community.